jjones4/MyNIX/README.md

 1. Add documentation to MyNIX source code as I learn.
 2. Make MyNIX C89 compliant as I write and test the code.
 3. Get MyNIX working on x86 in QEMU.
+   (Note: MyNIX is compiled with 32 bit flags, but the assembly is written for i8088.)

 The project incorporates educational code from MINIX 1, Andrew S. Tanenbaum.